BemiHQ/bemi/docs/docs/postgresql/source-database.md

 ALTER SYSTEM SET wal_level = logical;
 ```

-If you have issues in other PostgreSQL hosting environments, please [reach out](mailto:hi@bemi.io) to us and we will send you detailed instructions on how to set it up.
+If you have issues in other PostgreSQL hosting environments, please [contact us](https://bemi.io/contact-us), and we will send you detailed instructions on how to set it up.

 ## Selective tracking